mlubinsky/mlubinsky.github.com/shell/README.md

-shellcheck -o all myshellscript.sh  - check any shell script
+shellcheck -o all myshellscript.sh  : use shellcheck  to check any shell script

 https://effective-shell.com/